Learn to speak Magento! A Glossary of Magento Terms and Phrases

 Meet Magento: Magento events around the globe are labeled as Meet Magento.
 These are typically full-day or multi-day conferences, and often have both technical and business tracks to provide valuable resources to developers, store owners, marketers, and managers.
 Even though the Meet Magento Association has transitioned to the new Magento Association, events are still being labeled as Meet Magento.

-Progressive Web Apps (PWA): One of the most exciting releases to come in 2018 with the release of Magento 2.3 was support for PWA.
+Progressive Web Apps (PWA): One of the most exciting releases to come in 2018 with the release of Magento 2.3 was support for PWAs.
 There was a time when in order to benefit from some of the speed and user-interface benefits of mobile app, you needed a standalone mobile app.
 With PWA tech, you can benefit from some of this technology without shoppers needing to download and install a web app.
 With that in mind, PWAs will be different from case-to-case, depending on how you want to leverage this technology.
+Learn about the progress of Magento’s native PWA creation tool, PWA Studio, in our articles which touch on the releases of PWA Studio 5.0.0, PWA Studio 6.0.0, PWA Studio 7.0.0, and PWA Studio 8.0.0

 — Piotr Kaminski (@piotrekkaminski) December 20, 2013